sopra-steria-norge/cloud-akademiet-devbox/README.md

 Additional customizations are added to the Dev Box by applying the [customization file](./customizations/cloudakademiet.yaml) upon provisioning.
 The only customizations currently available to these Dev Boxes are the ones defined in the [default catalog](https://github.com/microsoft/devcenter-catalog/tree/main/Tasks) which is synced to the Dev Center.

 ## End User Usage

+This section is inteded for those who are provided access to provision their own Dev Boxes for development.

 ### Create a new Dev Box